skip to main content

 X-ray (Radiography) - Upper GI Tract: Upper gastrointestinal tract radiography is also known as upper GI.
 It uses a form of real-time x-ray called fluoroscopy and a barium-based contrast material to produce images of the esophagus, stomach, and small intestine.
 The oral contrast material coats the esophagus and stomach, and the doctor takes a series of x-rays.
 An upper GI exam that focuses on the esophagus is called a barium swallow or an esophagram.

-Esophagoscopy: This procedure uses an esophagoscope, a thin, tube-like instrument with a light and a lens.
-It allows the physician to view the esophagus directly..
-The doctor inserts the scope through the mouth or nose and down the throat into the esophagus.
+Upper Endoscopy or Esophagogastroduodenoscopy (EGD): This procedure uses an endoscope, a thin, flexible tube with a light and a small camera at the tip inserted through the mouth.
+It allows the physician to view the lining of the esophagus, stomach, and the first part of the small intestine (duodenum) directly.
+The patient is given sedation to stay relaxed and comfortable, and the doctor inserts the scope through the mouth and down the throat.
 Some scopes have tools to remove tissue samples for inspection under a microscope for signs of cancer.

-Endoscopic ultrasound (EUS): EUS inserts an endoscope, a thin, tube-like instrument with a light and a lens for viewing, through the mouth.
+Endoscopic ultrasound or Endosonography (EUS): This procedure uses an endoscope, a thin, flexible tube with a light and a small camera at the tip inserted through the mouth.
+The patient is given sedation to stay relaxed and comfortable.
 A probe at the end of the endoscope bounces high-energy sound waves (ultrasound) off internal structures to create echoes.
 The echoes form a picture of body tissues called a sonogram.
-EUS is also called endosonography.
+For esophageal cancer, EUS helps show how deep a tumor has grown and whether nearby lymph nodes are affected, which helps guide treatment.

 Positron Emission Tomography/Computed Tomography (PET/CT): PET uses small amounts of radioactive materials called radiotracers, a special camera, and a computer to help evaluate your organ and tissue functions.
 By identifying body changes at the cellular level, PET may detect the early onset of disease before it is evident on other imaging tests.
 PET/CT can detect esophageal cancer and determine if it has spread.
 It can also assess the effectiveness of a treatment plan and determine if the cancer has returned after treatment.

 If these tests do not clearly show that an abnormality is benign, a biopsy is necessary.
-A biopsy removes a sample of tissue for examination by a lab.
-Biopsies use different ways to obtain tissue samples.
+In a biopsy, a sample of tissue is removed for examination in a lab.
+Biopsies can be used in different ways to obtain tissue samples.
 Some biopsies remove a small amount of tissue with a needle.
-Others may surgically remove an entire lump, or nodule, that is suspicious.
-Your doctor may perform a biopsy during an upper endoscopy that reveals the presence of Barrett's esophagus.
-This will help them rule out dysplasia and/or adenocarcinoma.
+Others may surgically remove an entire lump (nodule) that is suspicious.
+If an upper endoscopy reveals the presence of Barrett's esophagus, your doctor will take a biopsy.
+This will help them rule out dysplasia (precancerous changes) and/or adenocarcinoma.

 Your doctor will use these test results to help determine the presence and extent or stage of esophageal cancer.